ardagnir/athame/README.md

 I hardcoded all the terminal codes.
 Sorry, I was lazy.
 Athame only works on xterm-like terminals.

 ####Does Athame work with Neovim?
 Neovim doesn't support vim-style remote communication yet.
-The Neovim devs are documenting this in <link>issue 1750</link>.
-If you want to use Neovim with Athame, you should consider helping them fix it.
+The Neovim devs are documenting this in [Neovim issue 1750](https://github.com/neovim/neovim/issues/1750).
+If you want to use Neovim with Athame, you should consider helping them out.
 It sounds like most of the functionality is already there and just needs to be exposed in a backwards-compatible manner.

 ####Does Athame work on OSX?
 You might need to jump through some hoops to get it working on a Mac.
 I don't know what those are because I haven't tried it yet.